Three Simple Late Season Turkey Tips

 Once you reach your location give yourself a few minutes to gather your bearings and while it is still dark give out a few soft putts or tree yelps just loud enough for the gobbler to hear you.
 This call will let the gobbler know, if he isn’t already, that it’s time to wake up.

 Then about 30 minutes before sunrise give a few more tree yelps with a bit more volume, followed a few minutes later by some casual yelps.
 Then do nothing more regardless if you get a gobble or not.
-The gobbler will of heard your calls and if he wants to come that way he will.
+The gobbler will have heard your calls and if he wants to come that way he will.
 Remember you have done the hard part by getting this close, don’t ruin it with over calling.
 If you are feeling adventurous you can be a little daring, but only if you can conceal the movement, by imitating a hen flying down from the roost with a wing feather.
 A lot of times this is exactly what a tom needs to pull the trigger and fly down your way.
 Next, be ready because it could happen very quickly after your mock fly down imitation.

 Back Off The Calls